renovatebot/renovate/docs/usage/configuration-options.md

 If this is set to a non-zero value, _and_ an update contains a release timestamp header, then Renovate will check if the "stability days" have passed.

-Note: Renovate will wait for the set amount of `stabilityDays` to pass for each **separate** version.
+Note: Renovate will wait for the set number of `stabilityDays` to pass for each **separate** version.
 Renovate does not wait until the package has seen no releases for x `stabilityDays`.
 `stabilityDays` is not intended to help with slowing down fast releasing project updates.
 If you want to slow down PRs for a specific package, setup a custom schedule for that package.
 Read [our selective-scheduling help](https://docs.renovatebot.com/noise-reduction/#selective-scheduling) to learn how to set the schedule.

-If the amount of days since the release is less than the set `stabilityDays` a "pending" status check is added to the branch.
+If the number of days since the release is less than the set `stabilityDays` a "pending" status check is added to the branch.
 If enough days have passed then the "pending" status is removed, and a "passing" status check is added.

 Some datasources do not provide a release timestamp (in which case this feature is not compatible), and other datasources may provide a release timestamp but it's not supported by Renovate (in which case a feature request needs to be implemented).